Honeycomb Heart - opening chapters

 “Come find me when you’re ready.
 No rush.”

-She and Masha biked through the tall grass, following trails that somehow persisted year after year despite the annual cycle of the grass overgrowing and dying back.
+She and Masha biked through the tall grass, following trails that persisted year after year despite the annual cycle of the grass overgrowing and dying back.
 Their path took them around the edge of town just as the day was warming up.
 Masha had taken the day off work, and Vivian hadn’t started a job yet since her recent graduation from school.
-Plenty of people were at work, but it was too nice a day for their familiars to stay cooped up.
 Their town was small enough that it had few roads; some other parts of Hex were getting more and more updated technology, but even those were at least a decade or two behind the rest of the world, and the meadowlands were even further behind them.
-The line of telephone poles that had marched their way across the country here to the heartland and then stopped like a weary traveler were, as usual, occupied by old Ms. Merrill’s vulture.
+The line of telephone poles that had slowly marched like a weary traveler to Hex’s heartland were, as usual, occupied by old Ms. Merrill’s vulture.
 His bald-looking head presiding over town was a sight Vivian had grown up with.
-He’d scared her when she was young, until Ms. Merrill, who had a formidable presence herself, found out she and Masha were scared and had called him down so they could feed him dried jerky.
-A couple times early in their life here, Vivian or Masha had gone out to play in the meadows and gotten tired and lost; Erwin the vulture had been the first to find them, soaring like a dark omen over them, followed at length by his human, her cane and boots beating against the ground as she came to take them back to their grandmother.
+He’d scared her when she was young, until Ms. Merrill, who had a formidable presence herself, found out she and Masha were frightened and had called him down so they could feed him dried jerky.
+A couple times early in their life here, Vivian or Masha had gone out to play in the meadows and gotten tired and lost; Erwin the vulture had been the first to find them, soaring like a dark omen overhead, followed at length by his human, her cane and boots beating against the ground as she came to take them back to their grandmother.
 Vivian had always expected to get yelled at, but the solemn old woman had never done so.
 She’d known their story.
 Everyone here did.

 But the story didn’t have to be bad right now.
 Erwin’s head swiveled to follow them as they biked, then returned to watching the other familiars gathered in town.
+Although plenty of people were at work, it was too nice a day for their familiars to stay cooped up.
 Someone’s monkey chased birds, either familiars or wild, through the branches of a tree.
-There was a communal garden plot in the middle of town, and its harvest changed depending on what the residents’ familiars were.
-A donkey and horse grazed on a nearby lawn, entirely at peace with the crocodile — or it might have been an alligator, Stacy was always so difficult and would respond to questions of which the creature was with an eye roll — floating languidly several yards away from them in a big pond.
+A donkey and horse grazed on a nearby lawn, entirely at peace with the crocodile—or it might have been an alligator, Stacy was always so difficult and would respond to questions of which the creature was with an eye roll—floating languidly several yards away from them in a big pond.
 Viv waved to her friend Cal, spotting her heading up the road.
 Cal rode on the back of Buddy, her cow familiar.
 They weren’t going very fast, but Vivian knew that suited the both of them just fine.
 The slowest errand-runners in the world, Buddy and Cal.
 They made up for it with all the work they did on their family’s farm; her parents’ familiars were too small to do any heavy lifting, and her sisters too young to have familiars at all.

 Masha rolled to a stop, and Vivian joined her for a break.